yiheng-wang-nv/hil-serl/docs/unitree_sdk2_direct.md

 publish_xr_action(joint_targets)  # numpy array shaped (28,)
 ```

-`UnitreeXRIntervention` reads the latest teleop action, replaces `env.step` input, and records it in `info["intervene_action"]` so data-collection scripts capture the real command.
+This helper matches the legacy SERL wrapper API.
+Typical deployments now drive the robot entirely from `xr_teleoperate` without using a Gym wrapper.

-(Ensure the teleop Python environment has `pip install -e serl_robot_infra`.)
+(Ensure the teleop Python environment has `pip install -e serl_robot_infra` if you reuse the bridge utilities.)

+## Data Logging

+Use `xr_teleoperate` to teleoperate the G1 and record demonstrations.
+The XR controller handles joint commands, camera capture, and success/failure labelling.

+After each session copy the saved files into the HIL-SERL workspace for offline processing or training.
+HIL-SERL keeps only offline utilities; recording now lives entirely in the XR teleoperate repository.